-- The course focuses on theoretical aspects of three main monetary institutions, i.e. money, banking industry and central banks, with the aim of deepening their understanding.
-The direction is especially the present form of these institutions.
-However the course is focused on selected historical case studies as well that should help the understanding of the present state and significance of these institutions.
+- The course focuses on theoretical aspects of three main monetary institutions, that are money, banking industry and central banks.
+The main aim is deepening the understanding of the present form of these institutions and extending real economic analysis by financial and monetary aspects.
+The course draws mainly on the reading of present day literature on current topics.
 The main topics are 1) nature and functions of money, commodity and credit money, market and credit theory of money 2) the nature and functions of banks and banking industry, their interrelations and significance for the economy, 3) the role and function of central bank in a monetary system, and some selected aspects of monetary policy.

 - Essence of Money

 - Forms of Money, Commodity and Credit Money, Market and Credit theory of Money

 - Fractional Reserve Banking